INFORMATION FOR AUTHORS

 The publisher strongly encourages preparing the manuscript in any version of TeX.

 Recommended format of manuscripts: 12-point type (including references), text width 13.5 cm.

-An abstract (in English) of not more than 200 words, the AMS Mathematics Subject Classification and a list of key words and phrases are required.
+An abstract of not more than 200 words, the AMS Mathematics Subject Classification and a list of key words and phrases are required.

 Figures must be prepared in electronic form, suitable for direct reproduction.
 The use of very thin lines should be avoided.

 References should be arranged in alphabetical order and styled according to the examples given below.
 Abbreviations of journal names should follow Mathematical Reviews.

 |||D. Beck, Introduction to Dynamical Systems, Vol. 2, Progr.
 Math.
 54, Birkhäuser, Basel, 1978.|